atunjeafolabi/venture-leap-event/README.md

 - Rename ```.env.example``` to ```.env``` and fill it with the database credentials (username and password)
 - From the project root directory, run `composer install`
 - Run migrations ```php bin/console doctrine:migrations:migrate```
-- Input some related sample data into the database tables `events` and `types` in order to have something to work with
+- Load some sample data into the database in order to have something to work with ```php bin/console doctrine:fixtures:load```
 - Run local dev server: ```symfony server:start```

 ## Usage: